Optimal Training of Fair Predictive Models: Abstract

 \section{Abstract}

 Recently there has been sustained interest in modifying prediction algorithms to satisfy fairness constraints.
 These constraints are typically complex nonlinear functionals of the observed data distribution.
-Focusing on the causal constraints proposed by \cite{NabiShpitser18Fair}, we introduce new theoretical results and optimization techniques to make model training easier and more accurate.
+Focusing on the path-specific causal constraints proposed by \cite{NabiShpitser18Fair}, we introduce new theoretical results and optimization techniques to make model training easier and more accurate.
 Specifically, we show how to reparameterize the observed data likelihood such that fairness constraints correspond directly to parameters that appear in the likelihood, transforming a complex constrained optimization objective into a simple optimization problem with box constraints.
-We also exploit methods from empirical likelihood theory in statistics to improve predictive performance, without requiring parametric models for high-dimensional feature vectors.
+We also exploit methods from empirical likelihood theory in statistics to improve predictive performance by constraining baseline covariates, without requiring parametric models.
+We combine the merits of both proposals to optimize a hybrid reparameterized likelihood.
+The techniques presented here should be applicable more broadly to fair prediction proposals that impose constraints on predictive models.